-To decrease speed while the Electronic Speed Control is set, push the SET (-) button.
-If the button is continually held in the SET (-) position, the set speed will continue to decrease until the button is released.
-Release the button when the desired speed is reached, and the new set speed will be established.
+- Pressing the SET button once will result in a 1 mph decrease in set speed.
+Each subsequent tap of the button results in a decrease of 1 mph. - If the button is continually pressed, the set speed will continue to decrease until the button is released, then the new set speed will be established.

-Pressing the SET (-) button once will result in a 1 mph (1.6 km/h) decrease in set speed.
-Each subsequent tap of the button results in a decrease of 1 mph (1.6 km/h).
+• Pressing the SET - button once will result in a 1 km/h decrease in set speed.
+Each subsequent tap of the button results in a decrease of 1 km/h.